Kanziti/BinaryCombinationKataTest/README.md

 Date : 18/06/2016

 Hello,

 Please find here my answer for the KATA test in two steps corresponding to the two questions :

 1st step :
-I created a simple application java "BinaryCombinationKataTest" to get  a count of combinations which meet the criteria demanded (don't have two adjacent "1" bits), and as answer to the 1st question :
+I created this as simple java project named "BinaryCombinationKataTest" to get  a count of combinations which meet the criteria demanded (binary numbers that don't have two adjacent "1" bits).

+As an answer to the first question :

 Sequence length ----> Combination matched
 3               ---->         5